Cleveland Clinic logo

 You can’t stop pregnancy hormones from making it harder for you to poop, but you can make other changes that can help.

-• Eat 25 to 30 grams of fiber-rich foods each day: It’s easy to ignore health advice that sounds too simple, like “just eat right.”
+• Eat 25 to 30 grams of fiber-rich foods each day.
+It can be easy to ignore health advice that sounds too simple, like “just eat right.”
 But fiber really can help.
-Fiber softens your stools so that they’re easier to pass.
+Fiber softens your stools so they’re easier to pass.
 You can get fiber from fruits, veggies, whole grains, beans, peas and lentils.
-Take the time to measure how many grams you’re getting from the foods you’re eating.
-If you’re constipated, it’s likely that you’re not eating enough fiber.
+Take the time to read food labels (or use an app) to see how many grams you’re getting each day.
+If you’re constipated, it’s possible that you’re not eating enough fiber.

-• Drink eight to 12 cups of water each day: Ignore the thinking that says you only need eight cups of water a day.
-Eight cups is the bare minimum when you’re pregnant.
+• Drink eight to 12 cups of water each day.
+Ignore the standard advice that you only need eight cups of water a day.
+Eight cups is the bare minimum you need when you’re pregnant.
 You need more fluid than usual to support your pregnancy and to soften your stools.
-Water is best, but if you’re not a fan, try other drinks.
+Water is best, but other drinks can also help.
 Low-fat milk, smoothies, tea and juices with no added sugar are good options.

-• Get 20 to 30 minutes of moderate exercise three times a week: It’s common to move around less when you’re pregnant.
+• Get 20 to 30 minutes of moderate exercise three times a week.
+It’s common to move around less when you’re pregnant.
 You’re carrying extra weight.
 Pregnancy can put strain on your pelvic area and joints that may make moving around hard to do.
 But sitting isn’t good for your bowel if you’re constipated.
-The waste just sits there.
-Speak with your healthcare provider about exercises for you that are safe and that jumpstart the muscles in your bowel.
+Speak with your healthcare provider about exercises for you that are safe and that can help jumpstart the muscles in your bowel.

 What medications can I take to relieve constipation when I’m pregnant?

-If you can’t get relief through lifestyle changes, your healthcare provider may prescribe a laxative or a fiber supplement that can help.
-Always check with your provider before taking any laxatives or supplements, though.
+If you can’t get constipation relief through lifestyle changes, your healthcare provider may prescribe a stool softener or a fiber supplement that can help.
+But always check with your provider before taking any laxatives or supplements.
 Not all of them have been tested for safety and effectiveness during pregnancy.
-Avoid home remedies for constipation, like castor oil or mineral oil, unless your provider recommends you take them.
+And avoid home remedies for constipation, like castor oil or mineral oil, unless your provider recommends you take them.

+Maybe.
+Speak to your healthcare provider before you take a laxative.
 Some laxatives can cause you to become dehydrated and imbalance your electrolytes.
 This is why it’s so important to be sure that you’re taking the right laxative and that you’re taking it for the right amount of time.
-Speak to your provider to be sure.

 Prevention